biokraft/biokraft/README.md

 [![Read on Medium](https://img.shields.io/badge/3.%20Dear%20Developer%2C%20It's%20Time%20to%20Stop%20Writing%20Code-black?style=for-the-badge&logo=medium)](https://medium.com/@biokraft/dear-developer-its-time-to-stop-writing-code-343c953a10f4)

 #### 🧠 On AI: Sycophancy, Safety, and the Future
 I believe understanding AI is one of the most critical challenges of our time.
-I often write about its behavior—from its tendency to be a "people-pleaser" to the urgent need for safety research.
-My goal is to make these complex topics accessible to everyone.
+I love to write about it, and I'm always looking for new ways to explore it.
+Follow me on Medium to see what I'm up to.

 [![Read on Medium](https://img.shields.io/badge/1.%20Is%20Your%20AI%20a%20People%20Pleaser%3F-black?style=for-the-badge&logo=medium)](https://biokraft.medium.com/is-your-ai-a-people-pleaser-the-hidden-dangers-of-digital-sycophancy-21181ad916dc)
 [![Read on Medium](https://img.shields.io/badge/2.%20Anthropic's%20AI%20Chose%20Blackmail-black?style=for-the-badge&logo=medium)](https://biokraft.medium.com/anthropic-told-its-ai-to-save-itself-it-chose-blackmail-d2f3ac92b69f)